trycourier/courier-react/README.md

 Want to use packages with other frameworks/libraries?
 Check out how to do [Embedded Integration](https://www.courier.com/docs/guides/providers/in-app/courier-push/#embedded-integration)

+## 2.0 and 3.0 Releases

+We've recently created both 2.0 and 3.0

 ## Table of Contents

 1. [Contributing](https://github.com/trycourier/courier-react/tree/main/CONTRIBUTING.md)